Lots of absolute toss is written about the first home buyer in Australia.

 And now the Federal government has unveiled their scheme to help up to 10,000 first home buyers on low and middle incomes enter the market each year from January 2020.

-I have enclosed two charts and a table in this post that I reckon sums up the real state of play when it comes to buying your first home down under.
+I reckon the following 2 charts and table sum up the real state of play when it comes to buying your first home down under.

 These charts and table are something we shouldn’t be proud of.